Looking to start your digital marketing career?

 Digital Marketing Career Tips

-We’ve compiled our top tips for aspiring digital marketers who wish to kick-start their career today.
+I’ve compiled my top tips for aspiring digital marketers who wish to kick-start their career today.

 You need to keep on top of industry news by following major digital marketing sites and influential people on social media.
 As the major players such as Google, Facebook and Twitter regularly tweak their paid advertising platforms and algorithms, you’re in for a wild ride if you don’t keep on top of the latest changes.